mogrifier/wavsyn/README.md

 =================
 This is an Electron app.
 It is a port of proof of concept python code (from my MirageDiskTools project) for creating disk images for the Ensoniq Mirage.
 ---
-Now what is it really?
-This app is a very generic batch processor.
+Now what can it really do?
+ANYTHING.
+This app is a generic batch processor.
 It follows the simplest software abstraction there is:
 `input - process - output`

 1. Input - a directory of files to process